cwchentw/lightweight-cms/content/basic-usage.md

 $ ./tools/bin/lint
 ```

-The script calls PHP Code Sniffer and PHPMD with modified rule sets.
+The script calls both PHP Code Sniffer and PHPMD with modified rule sets.
 Our coding convention is not totally set yet.

-Push back your modification to the forked repo:
+Push back your modification(s) to the forked repo:

 ```
 $ git push https://github.com/user/mdcms.git